Women in the Wild: A 4 Month Journey

 What to bring:

 - Create a way to leave phone in the car if possible.
-You can check it at lunch if needed.
-I will have mine for emergencies.
+We may not have any reception, but I will carry mine for emergencies.

 Why in the Wild?